Dillon Dubé: Professional career

 On January 21, 2024, the Flames announced that Dubé would begin an indefinite leave from the team, citing his mental health and saying that he was "under the care of health professionals".
 On January 30, Dubé was charged with sexual assault after a 2018 alleged assault in London, Ontario.
 The team released a statement saying that they "had no knowledge of pending charges at the time Dillon's request for a leave of absence was granted."
 On February 5, the London Police Service announced that Dubé had been charged with one count of sexual assault.
 On July 24, 2025, Dubé was found not guilty of sexual assault after he was acquitted following the judge declaring that the evidence was not credible or reliable.

 A restricted free agent at the end of his contract in 2024, he did not receive a qualifying offer from the Flames and became an unrestricted free agent.
 On July 1, 2024, Dubé signed a one-year contract with HC Dinamo Minsk of the Kontinental Hockey League.

 On September 11, 2025, the NHL announced Dubé would be eligible to sign a contract on October 15, and would be eligible to return to play on December 1.
+It was announced on December 10 that Dubé signed a professional tryout contract with the St. Louis Blues' AHL affiliate, the Springfield Thunderbirds.
+Appearing with the Thunderbirds for the remainder of the 2025–26 season, Dubé registered 37 points in 46 games.

+As a free agent, Dubé returned to the NHL in agreeing to a one-year, $850,000 contract with the St. Louis Blues for the season on July 1, 2026.